Jim Host: Louisville Arena Authority

 In 2005, Kentucky Governor Ernie Fletcher created the Louisville Arena Authority, Inc., and named Host as chairman.
 The group was tasked with overseeing the construction of a new arena for the city of Louisville, which resulted in the construction of the KFC Yum!
 Center.
 Host did not accept pay in his role as chairman, and stepped down from his position in 2011 at the age of 74.
 When the arena opened in October 2010, the 14,000 square foot lobby was dedicated to him and named Host Hall in his honor.

 The arena, whose naming rights Yum!
-Brands acquired, is also supported by tax increment financing; the area covered by the TIF district was expanded to shore up the arena's finances, and its debt was refinanced in December 2017.
+Brands acquired, is also supported by tax increment financing (TIF); the area covered by the TIF district was expanded to shore up the arena's finances, and its debt was refinanced in December 2017.
 It also negotiated higher fees from the University of Louisville, which had abandoned plans to build an on-campus arena to replace Freedom Hall, a state facility, as its home court, clearing the way for the downtown arena.

 Personal life

-Host is married to Patricia (née Quantrell) Host, and the couple has two children and eight grandchildren.
+Host and his wife have two children and eight grandchildren.
 He also has two stepchildren.

 Honors

-Host is a member of 14 different business and sports Hall of Fames.

-In 1995, he was inducted into the Travel Industry of America's Hall of Leaders alongside big time names like the Hyatt Hotels Corporation and the Walt Disney Company.
+Host is a member of 14 different business and sports halls of fame.
+In 1995, he was inducted into the Travel Industry of America's Hall of Leaders alongside big-time names like the Hyatt Hotels Corporation and the Walt Disney Company.
 In 1998, he was inducted into the National Tourism Hall of Fame.

 In 2000, Host was named to the University of Kentucky Distinguished Alumni Hall of Fame and in 2001 he was named the Kentuckian of the Year by the Chandler Foundation.
 In 2003, Host was given a University of Kentucky Public Relations Lifetime Achievement Award.
 He has also earned a Lifetime Achievement Award from the university's School of Journalism and Telecommunications and is a member of the University of Kentucky Sports Hall of Fame.

 In 2010, Host was inducted into the Kentucky Entrepreneur Hall of Fame.
 He also received the Kentucky Chamber of Commerce Commonwealth Legacy Award that year.
 Also in 2010, Host was included in the inaugural class of the Sports Business Journal's "Champions of Sports Business."

 In 2014, Host was recipient of National Football Foundation and College Hall of Fame's award for Outstanding Contribution to Amateur Football.

 Host has received a Naismith Memorial Basketball Hall of Fame Chairman's Cup Award and is a Naismith Memorial Basketball Hall of Fame Life Trustee.